-I plan to start the Scottish National Trail in May; I estimate it will take six to seven weeks to complete, and I finished it in seven (Scottish weather is very unpredictable!).
+I began the Scottish National Trail on May 13; I estimated it would take six weeks to complete, and I finished it in seven (Scottish weather is very unpredictable!).
 The Scottish National Trail begins at the English/Scottish border by Kirk Yetholm and concludes at Cape Wrath.
-It isn’t going to be easy.
-I have never attempted a long distance hike, nor have I camped overnight in the wild for 14 years.
-Actually, I’ve never been wild-camping by myself before.
+It wasn’t easy.
+I had never attempted a long distance hike, nor had I camped overnight in the wild for 14 years.
+I’d never even been wild-camping by myself before.

 To some this may sound like a stupid idea but I like to live my life as though I haven’t many days left of it.
 Since I have been living this way, I have had some of the craziest, rewarding, and most memorable days of my life.

 1. To explore Scotland the way my ancestors did

-I’ve always been passionate about my Scottish family history and while it is difficult to know exactly what it was like to live like my ancestors back in the day, I want to get as close as possible to experiencing life as they did.
+I’ve always been passionate about my Scottish family history and while it is difficult to know exactly what it was like to live like my ancestors back in the day, I wanted to get as close as possible to experiencing life as they did.

-For me, this means exploring the Scottish Highlands by foot.
+For me, this meant exploring the Scottish Highlands by foot.

 2. To challenge myself

 The best way to grow and learn is by pushing yourself outside your comfort zone.
 If something frightens and excites you simultaneously, I believe you should do it.
-The thought of hiking Scotland does just that for me.
+Hiking the length of Scotland did just that for me.

-The thought of a long distance hike has always given me this mixture of emotions.
+The thought of completing a long distance hike had always given me a mixture of emotions.

 In 2017, I lived in a van in Canada for seven months.
 It was challenging living in such a small space without a bathroom or kitchen.
 I didn’t think I would last three months.
 As time went on I adjusted to vanlife and I learned new skills and even more about myself.
-I hope the challenge of this hike will bring more of the same.
+I hoped the challenge of this hike would bring more of the same.
 It did- it completely changed my life.